vionadjunaidy/Viona_Djunaidy-2702337602-WADS_Week5_Assignment/README.md

 ---

 ## 💡Features
-- User Authentication via email and password, as well as Google Sign In
+- User authentication via email and password, as well as Google Sign In
 - Create, View, Update, and Delete (CRUD) tasks
-- Profile management with the ability to update profile details
+- Profile management with the ability to update profile details, such as profile picture and name
 - Responsive and interactive UI with React
 - Firestore as a real-time database